 Today’s high-performance local area networks (LANs) deliver real-time services such as voice and video, as well as critical business services.
 Enterprises rely on LANs to be the lifeline of their operations, delivering dependable connections for cloud networking, big data, Internet of Things, virtual desktops, remote employees, regional offices and international locations.
 Real-time and critical services demand high availability, stability and security from the networks.
 Unplanned LAN outages result in lost employee productivity and lost connectivity to corporate resources and data centers, and also significantly raise security concerns.

 Tellabs Optical LAN solutions provides enterprise LANs with superior stability, high availability and industry-leading network uptime.
-This is accomplished with carrier-class componentry, equipment redundancy, dual homing to wide area network, route diversity in fiber cabling infrastructure and redundant Optical Line Terminals (OLTs) in geographically dispersed locations.
+This is accomplished with carrier-class componentry, equipment redundancy, dual homing to wide area network, route diversity in fiber cabling infrastructure, redundant Optical Line Terminals (OLTs) in geographically dispersed locations, plus protection switching based on network path and network health criteria.

 A more reliable network with highest degree of availability means a less stressful, more productive and healthier work environment for employees.